 Those exploring call, as well as rostered ministers and their spouses are eligible for up to six free confidential sessions with an expert financial counselor through Financial Choice, a service of LSS Financial Counseling, provided by Portico Benefit Services.

 To increase the likelihood that someone exploring call will participate in financial counseling, you are encouraged to make the first call with the student or inquirer.
-LSS financial counselors indicated that the most effective referrals involve a three-way call among LSS Financial Counseling, the person exploring call and someone in your position (a bishop, synod staff person, candidacy committee member or seminary faculty or staff).
+LSS financial counselors indicated that the most effective referrals involve a three-way call among LSS Financial Counseling, the person exploring call and someone in your position (seminary faculty or staff, a bishop, synod staff person, candidacy committee member, or a Candidacy and Leadership Manager).
 This type of referral provides a soft handoff to LSS Financial Counseling, as well as indicates that no student or inquirer is alone in the process, but rather that partners provide accompaniment throughout.

-To complete this three-way call, you together with the student or inquirer should call LSS Financial Counseling at 800-528-2926.
+To complete this three-way call, you, together with the person exploring call should call LSS Financial Counseling at 800-528-2926.
 This first call is to set up a financial counseling appointment, not to have a financial counseling session.
 The financial counseling appointment will be set for a future date, in most cases, in two days or less.

-You can best help students and inquirers prepare for their financial counseling appointment by working with them to generate a list of topics of concern or what they hope to achieve in financial counseling.
+You can best help those exploring call prepare for their financial counseling appointment by working with them to generate a list of topics of concern or what they hope to achieve in financial counseling.

 Financial counseling sessions last for one hour and are completely driven by the financial needs and questions of the student or inquirer.
 A financial counselor will begin the first session by asking, “What are you looking for?”
 “What has been going on in your life financially?” and “Where do you want to be financially?”